zhiayang/ztl/README.md

 library | description
 --------|------------
-zpr     | type-safe printf; std::format for C++17, but not so bloated and overkill znet    | lightweight socket wrapper, with TCP, UDP, and SSL support zfu     | functional utilities. **best not to use this library**.
+zpr     | (freestanding) type-safe printf; std::format for C++17, but not so bloated and overkill zbuf    | (freestanding) lightweight stretchy buffers and spans, and a superior string_view znet    | lightweight socket wrapper, with TCP, UDP, and SSL support zurl    | http/1.1 request library, depends on zbuf and znet

 # use

-Each header file is standalone, and includes minimal headers from the C++ STL.
-Just copy and paste it into your project, as header-only libraries should be.
-Some libraries might need `_IMPLEMENTATION` macros to be defined, so take note of that.
+Libraries marked *(freestanding)* can be configured to depend only on the freestanding set of C/C++ headers (usually `stdint.h`, `stddef.h`, that kind of stuff).
+These libraries can also be configured as not necessarily freestanding, but without using the C++ STL (there is a subtle difference).

+Usage is as simple as copying the required header files into your project and `#include`-ing them.
+Some of them require `_IMPLEMENTATION` macros, read their documentation for more info.
+Also, some of them require others (eg. `zurl` requires both `znet` and `zbuf`), so those must be copied as well.

 All libraries are licensed under the Apache License 2.0.